 In This Article

 Gardening is all about planning ahead: plant seeds now to enjoy fruits, vegetables, or flowers later.
-One species in particular, the Chinese lantern plant, rewards patient gardeners who plant it in the spring with vivid color that can beautify your home or garden in fall and winter.
+One species, in particular, the Chinese lantern plant, rewards patient gardeners who plant it in the spring with vivid colors that can beautify your home or garden in fall and winter.

 A member of the nightshade family and a relative of the edible ground cherry and tomatillo plants, Chinese lantern plants are strictly ornamental and prized for their bright orange, balloon-shaped husks.
 You can harvest and dry the husks to use in fall décor and craft projects.

 - Botanical Name: Physalis alkekengi